CHAPTER 13

 Here, however, the surrounding prophetic pattern draws the reference back to a literal sanctuary in Judea.
 Paul writes in continuity with Daniel’s visions of a holy place where daily sacrifices are taken away and abominations are set up, and with the Lord’s warning about “the holy place” in which the abomination stands (Daniel 9:27; 11:31; 12:11; Matthew 24:15–16).
 In this context, naos refers to a restored inner sanctuary in Jerusalem.
 Paul is not saying that the man of sin will sit mystically in the midst of the global Church; he is saying that this ruler will occupy the physical inner sanctuary, taking the seat that belongs to the God of Israel alone.

 Scripture does not specify whether this ruler is ethnically Jewish or a Gentile who has entered Judaism.
-Daniel presents him as a king of the fourth kingdom; Paul places him in the Jewish sanctuary; the Lord’s warning suggests that many in Israel will receive him in place of the true Messiah.
-The safest description is that he is a covenant insider: a man recognized within the religious world of Israel who uses his standing to desecrate the holy place and overturn the covenant order.
+Daniel presents him as arising among the kings of the fourth kingdom’s remnant; Paul places him in the Jewish sanctuary; the Lord’s warning suggests that many in Israel will receive him in place of the true Messiah.
+The safest description is that he is a covenant insider—a man recognized within the religious world of Israel who uses his standing to desecrate the holy place and overturn the covenant order.
+What is certain is that he is “different” from the ten kings, that his campaign targets Israel’s covenant life rather than Gentile political arrangements, and that his end is absolute: “whom the Lord will consume with the breath of His mouth and destroy with the brightness of His coming” (2 Thessalonians 2:8).

 Paul also introduces the reality of restraint.
 He teaches that the “mystery of lawlessness” is already at work, but that it is presently being held back until the one who restrains is removed; only then will the lawless one be revealed, whom the Lord will destroy by the breath of His mouth and by the brightness of His appearing (2 Thessalonians 2:7–8).
 Scripture does not plainly identify the restrainer.
 Some have seen in this the Spirit’s particular restraining ministry, others the preserving presence of the faithful, others the order of civil authority, and others simply the sovereign decree that fixes the appointed time.
 What is clear is that the restraint is providential.
 The man of sin does not break through by his own brilliance or strength; he is allowed to be revealed when God determines that the hour has come.
 Even in the manifestation of open rebellion, God remains Lord of the timing.